-- The Stupor Stage – This stage is where people might begin to be concerned for the individual’s health, being that it includes inability to stand or walk, reduced response to stimuli, and nausea or vomiting.
+- The Stupor Stage – This stage is where people might begin to be concerned for the individual’s health, being that it includes an inability to stand or walk, reduced response to stimuli, and nausea or vomiting.

 - The Coma Stage – This is an extremely dangerous stage that is entered into when an individual consumes far too much alcohol.
 It includes unconsciousness, decreased body temperature, decreased heart rate, and shallow breathing.

 - Death – Obviously, as most know, when alcohol consumption is taken to the extreme, it can end in death.

 Some individuals will gradually increase the amount that they drink each time as their life goes on, which can bring them into higher stages of intoxication.
-In some cases, people will drink themselves into higher stages quite early on, this is particularly true of teenagers who tend to often binge drink at parties.
-Obviously, as this type of drinking progresses in can end up in a severe dependency.
+In some cases, people will drink themselves into higher stages quite early on.
+Doing this is particularly true of teenagers who tend to often binge drink at parties.
+Obviously, as this type of drinking progresses it can end up in a severe dependency.
 At this point, an individual begins to have to hide their drinking or sneak around to drink.
 When it reaches this point, it is crucial they seek help so that they do not begin to drink themselves into even higher stages such as coma, or even death eventually.

 Since alcohol abuse can be fallen into quite easily, many individuals end up needing help to get clean and sober from it.
 The treatment of alcohol dependence requires a vigilant eye since detox can be full of difficulties.
 Here at Best Drug Rehabilitation, our detox center is properly set up and staffed with professionals so that the detox experience can be eased as much as possible.
 Finding the right treatment center is an integral part of preparing the individual for long-term success.
 We tailor a treatment program for each individual so that they can have their particular needs addressed, which produces much higher success.
 Give us a call today so that we can get you or your loved one onto the road to sobriety.